-We depend upon a single site to manufacture our products, and any interruption of operations could have a material adverse effect on our business.
+We depend upon a single site to manufacture our drug delivery products, and any interruption of operations could have a material adverse effect on our business.

-All of our manufacturing currently takes place in our production facilities located in Pessac, France.
+All of our manufacturing for our drug delivery technologies currently takes place in our production facilities located in Pessac, France.
 A significant interruption of operations at this facility for any reason, such as fire, flood, labor disruptions or other manmade or natural disaster or a failure to obtain or maintain required regulatory approvals, could have a material adverse effect on our business, financial condition and results of operations.
-In case of a disruption, we may need to establish alternative manufacturing sources for our products, and this would likely lead to substantial production delays as we build or locate replacement facilities and seek to satisfy necessary regulatory obligations, including obtaining a successful inspection by the FDA, EMA, the competent authorities of EU Member States or our clients.
-If this occurs, we may be unable to satisfy contractual obligations with our pharmaceutical or biotechnology partners in a timely manner.
+In case of a disruption, we may need to establish alternative manufacturing sources for our products, and this would likely lead to substantial production delays as we build or locate replacement facilities and seek to satisfy necessary regulatory obligations, including undergoing a successful inspection by the FDA, EMA, the competent authorities of EU Member States or our clients and obtaining the required regulatory approvals.
+If this occurs, we may be unable to demonstrate compliance with applicable regulatory requirements governing product manufacturing and to satisfy contractual obligations with our pharmaceutical or biotechnology partners in a timely manner.

-We depend on a limited number of suppliers for certain raw materials used in our products, and any failure to deliver sufficient supplies could interrupt our production process and could have a material adverse affect on our business.
+We depend on a limited number of suppliers for certain raw materials used in our drug delivery technologies, and any failure to deliver sufficient supplies could interrupt our production process and could have a material adverse effect on our business.

 We purchase a number of raw materials used in our products from a limited number of suppliers, including a single supplier for certain key ingredients.
 These raw materials include excipients such as celpheres and cellets and active ingredients such as carvedilol phosphate used for the production of Coreg CR microparticles and polyglutamate used in the production of our Medusa polymers.
-The Company generally has contracts in place with the suppliers of these materials, which are reviewed based on future forecast requirements.
-The Company determines minimum inventory levels of these raw materials based on the Company's goal of holding at least three months of future requirements in inventory.
+We generally have contracts in place with the suppliers of these materials, which are reviewed based on future forecast requirements.
+We determine minimum inventory levels of these raw materials based on our goal of holding at least three months of future requirements in inventory.
 If the supplies of these materials were interrupted for any reason, our manufacturing and marketing of certain products could be delayed.
-These delays could be extensive and expensive, especially in situations where a substitution was not readily available or required regulatory approval.
+These delays could be extensive and expensive, especially in situations where a substitution was not readily available or required variations of existing regulatory approvals and certifications or the delivery of additional regulatory approval.
 For example, an alternative supplier may be required to pass an inspection by the FDA, EMA or the competent authorities of EU Member States for compliance with current Good Manufacturing Practices (cGMP) requirements before we may incorporate that supplier's ingredients into our manufacturing.
 We expect to continue relying on our current suppliers for the foreseeable future.
 Failure to obtain adequate supplies in a timely manner could have a material adverse effect on our business, financial condition and results of operations.